 My precious mother-in-law passed away 4 years ago after a long struggle with Parkinson’s.
 I miss her terribly.
 She was like a mother to me.
 She taught me so many skills for life.

-My bother-in-law passed away unexpectedly two years ago.
+My brother-in-law passed away unexpectedly two years ago.
 I’m so glad my mother-in-law went first.
 She would have been devastated by her son’s death.
 It was so sad.

 My dad passed away 2 ½ years ago.
 He was surrounded by family.
 He had been diagnosed with Leukemia and given two weeks to live.
 We eventually called in Hospice.
 It was one of the most difficult times of my life.
-My siblings and my kids and others came to visit with dad prior to his departure to heaven.
+My siblings, my kids, and others came to visit with Dad prior to his departure to heaven.

 The day he passed, I knew he was in heaven rejoicing, but I felt I had lost my knight in shining armor.
 Gosh, I loved that man.
 He was so precious to me.

 About a week after his death, the funeral home brought his clothes & watch to me.
 As I held his watch in my hand, I sobbed.
 It was still ticking.

 I said out loud, “Time just kept ticking Dad”.

 I decided to put several special items that belonged to my dad in a memory box, including the watch.

 Every time I opened that box to look at his belongings, the watch was still ticking.
 Even a year later.
 I would again say out loud through tears, “Time just kept ticking Dad”.